 CFA Level I Exam Details

-CFA Level I Exam is 6-hour total duration, divided into morning and afternoon sessions of 3-hour duration each.
-Each of the sessions has 120-multiple choice questions comprising a total of 240 questions in both the sessions.
-It should be kept in mind that three choices are provided for each of the questions and most of the questions are unrelated to each other.
-This helps judge the knowledge and capabilities of a test participant in wider range of knowledge areas.
+CFA Level I Exam is a 6-hour total duration, divided into morning and afternoon sessions of 3-hour duration each.
+Each session has 120-multiple choice questions comprising 240 questions in both sessions.
+It should keep in mind that three choices are provided for each question, and most of the questions are unrelated.
+It helps judge the knowledge and capabilities of a test participant in a wider range of knowledge areas.

 CFA Level I Results & Pass Rates:

-Results of CFA Level I Exam are usually announced 60 days after the date of exam.
-The results can be accessed both on the CFA Institute website and exam participants are also notified by email.
+The CFA Level I Exam results are usually announced 60 days after the exam date.
+You can access the results both on the CFA Institute website, and exam participants are also notified by email.

-Before detailing on the pass rates, one must understand that CFA Level I exam is conducted twice in a year, in the months of June and December.
+Before detailing the pass rates, one must understand that the CFA Level I exam is conducted twice a year, in June and December.

 CFA Level I Exam 10-year average pass rates:

-- The 10 year average pass percentage for June CFA Level I exam is 40.5%
+- The 10-year average pass percentage for the June CFA Level I exam is 40.5%